-Use of Human Subjects in Research
+The Use of Human Subjects in Research

 Assumption University's Institutional Review Board (IRB) monitors all research conducted at the University that uses human subjects.
-The IRB is an oversight Board mandated by the federal government.
+This "oversight" Board is mandated by the federal government.
 Students and faculty who will be conducting research on human subjects must get clearance to begin their projects.
 Researchers should take every reasonable precaution when designing their studies to ensure the protection of human subjects.
 PA Program faculty and students wishing to perform research utilizing human subjects should read the Institutional Review Board Assumption University Guidelines for Review of Research Involving Human Subjects.